dmayerdesign/funk/CONTRIBUTING.md

 **making sure that they're followed consistently.** What _is_ important about the rules themselves is that they be **simple enough** to be easily and consistently followed by anyone touching the code.

+Domain-driven design offers such a set of relatively simple rules.
+Partially due to the full-stack nature of Funk, it takes a different approach to hopefully achieve the same result: a project that is easy to change, test, and extend.

 Here's the small set of rules that Funk aims to follow: